“Sometimes you have to accept the fact that certain things will never go back to how they used to be.”

 It was then, that I ran across this quote, “Sometimes you have to accept the fact that certain things will never go back to how they used to be.”

-You find yourself standing at the face of it, staring it down.
-Wondering to yourself, if in fact you can accept that life as you knew it will never be the same again?
+You find yourself standing at the face, staring it down.
+Wondering to yourself, if in fact you can accept that life as you once knew it will never be the same again?

-And so that is the thought I held tight to as I moved forward saying good bye to a glorious past where I was loved by two men, who as a small child were these larger then life hero’s to me.
+And so that is the thought I held tight to as I moved forward saying good bye to a glorious past where I was loved by two men, and who I equally loved as a small child.
+Those men who were these magical giants, and larger than life hero’s to me.